 Over the years, I’ve learned some worthwhile lessons and gained some valuable tools about how to build up the Kingdom of God as a parent.
 Here are the top five highlights:

 Talk about ways to continually pray to God.
 Yes, pray when things are hard, but also find ways to consistently offer gratitude and thankfulness to God.
 Make conversations with God a normal part of your family’s routine and life!
-There have been occasions where I would say, “let’s pray,” and one (or sometimes all!) of my kids would say, “Okay, but a short one this time!”
+There have been occasions where I would say, “Let’s pray,” and one (or sometimes all!) of my kids would say, “Okay, but a short one this time!”
 Be sensitive to their needs and capacity, but do not compromise praying for your children!

-I have been known to write out or print off scripture and place it in the glove box or under the floor mat of their car, under their bed or pillow, in their backpacks, on the mirrors in their bathroom, etc. I choose to stand on God’s Word and promises of His faithfulness for them.
+I have been known to write out or print off scripture and place it in the glove box or under the floor mat of their cars, under their beds or pillows, in their backpacks, on the mirrors in their bathroom, etc. I choose to stand on God’s Word and promises of His faithfulness for them.
 The world is tough, and there is an enemy who is real.
 Both have a way of tearing people down.

-Communicate.
 Be open and transparent with your children.
 And, communicate often!
-Let them see some of the things you wrestle with (age appropriate, of course), and have conversations with them in real time as you navigate various situations and circumstances.
+Let them see some of the things you wrestle with (age-appropriate, of course), and have conversations with them in real time as you navigate various situations and circumstances.
 Life is a great teacher, and nothing is wasted!
 Don’t look down on your children and think they are too young.
 There are ways you can simplify a complicated situation as you have conversations with them!
-Children are an important part of the family unit, don’t wait until they are adults before you try and have in-depth conversations with them!
+Children are an important part of the family unit—don’t wait until they are adults before you try and have in-depth conversations with them!
 Also, meet them where they are.
 Ask about their day, highlights, and struggles.
 They need to know you care!

-My husband and I learned the hard way on this.
+My husband and I learned the hard way about this.
 We tried to intentionally keep our children in a Christian bubble and limit exposure to certain things until they got older.
 That didn’t help, but only complicated matters when they were older.
 They didn’t fully understand how to navigate certain situations on their own away from a “protected” environment.

-Teach.
-Help teach your children through real life moments.
+Help teach your children through real-life moments.
 Process what worked and what didn’t work.
 Navigate through life in real time.
 There is a practical application procedure for teaching in surgery known as the “see one, do one, teach one” principle.
 Apply that to your family life!
 Your kids are never too young to learn!
 Let them see you in action.
 Next, help give them opportunities to engage and practice what they learned.
 Then, help create opportunities for them to teach younger siblings or friends!
 Many have the capacity to learn and absorb at mountain-moving levels.